Buildup in rival Syrian rebel factions threatens spread of fighting

 "Golani wants to dominate the north of Syria by imposing himself on the ground even with bloodshed at the expense of the interests of our people in the north," said Mohammad Abu Zeid the Ahrar spokesman.

-Reporting by Suleiman Al-Khalidi; Editing by Lisa Barrington and Mark Heinrich
+Reporting by Suleiman Al-Khalidi and Tom Perry; Editing by Lisa Barrington and Mark Heinrich